 West Valley Cistern

-Prior to landscape renovation, the majority of this 3/4 acre site was covered by impermeable roof and hardscape surfaces which generated heavy storm water runoff.
+Prior to landscape renovation, the majority of this 3/4 acre site was covered by compacted soil and impermeable hardscape surfaces which generated heavy storm water runoff.
 The homeowner wanted a garden that complimented the contemporary architectural style of the house, so the site was redesigned to maximize rainwater capture and storage, and feature a climate-appropriate plant palette that could be sustained primarily with stored rainwater and require minimal municipal water.

 A 20,000 gallon rainwater storage system was installed consisting of four 5,000 gallons above-ground tanks which supply approximately 70% of the annual water needs for the 7,200 square feet of landscaping.
 Stored rainwater is pumped from the tanks and delivered to the landscape by an efficient drip system.